Ijams Junior Naturalist

 SESSION TIME AND INFORMATION

-Geology time!
-Students will rock out (pun intended) to lessons all about the landscape of East Tennessee, focusing on rock formations, identifying rock types, and how the landscape formed to create the Tennessee River Valley.
+Ready to get muddy?
+Students will explore the twists and turns of one of the Ijams cave systems, spotting various geological formations, salamander species, and perhaps one nibbling crawfish!
+On the journey, junior naturalists will rock out (pun intended) to lessons all about the landscape of East Tennessee, focusing on rock formations, identifying rock types, and how the landscape formed to create the Tennessee River Valley.

 Into the Dark